-This week, and next month, we’re excited to be sharing two special podcast episodes featuring conversations with competency experts Brian Stack and Jonathan Vander Els.
+For our next two podcast episodes, we will be featuring conversations with competency experts Brian Stack and Jonathan Vander Els.
 In this weeks episode they talk about what competency-based education really is, how it affects grading practices, and how to overcome hurdles to implementing it.
-Next month, they will discuss how they have been able to meet student needs within this model.
+In the next episode, they will discuss how they have been able to meet student needs within this model.

 Check out the full episode below!
 Find the ‘Reimagining Time podcast on Apple Podcasts, Spotify, Pandora and more.
 See the full listings here.

 Read on below for some episode highlights.